jonnypeace/PyLockr/README.md

 * Automatic backups using the scheduling service, as detailed above
 * Sanitizing, hashing, double encyption.
 * The retrieved passwords table never see's your passwords.
 The only method of returning your password is while editing, or with the copy to clipboard.
 * Download your user passwords.
 If you decide to move along, or just want a backup, this feature is available.
-I decided to make sure your passwords were safe my encrypting the CSV with AES-256, in a 7zip archive.
+I decided to make sure your passwords were safe by encrypting the CSV with AES-256, in a 7zip archive.

 Features i'd like to implement...

 * A Commandline interface.
 I am looking at several options, including...
-    - SSH, for remove instances
+    - SSH, for remote instances
     - Making it wofi friendly, perhaps with a wofi script.
 * Include an NGINX reverse proxy setup, with some security protocols
 * Apply more web app security